 Penalty notices are sent by first class post and are deemed to have been received on the second day after posting.

-Arrangements for payment are detailed on the penalty notice and payment by cheque, postal order and by debit/credit card is accepted.
+Arrangements for payment are detailed on the penalty notice and payment by debit/credit card is accepted.

 Withdrawal of penalty notices

 The Local Authority may withdraw penalty notices in circumstances where it determines that the notice: